sagnibak/teaching/README.md

-# :sparkles: Sagnik's Teaching Materials :sparkles:
+# Sagnik's Teaching Materials :sparkles:

 I have taught CS 189 and CS 70 as a TA :fire: and as a [Computer Science Mentor](https://csmentors.berkeley.edu/) :seedling: for several